13thdemarch/g7-7588-hackintosh/README.md

 * By default, there is no wifi/bluetooth kexts in the EFI folder!

 ### Sleep, Wake and Hibernation
+* Hibernation now is worked correctly with `hibernatemode = 3` and `HibernationFixup.kext`.
-* Hibernation is not supported on a Hackintosh and everything related to it should be completely disabled.
-Disabling additional features prevents random wakeups while the lid is closed.
+* Disabling additional features prevents random wakeups while the lid is closed.
 After every update, these settings should be reapplied manually.
 ```
 sudo pmset -a autopoweroff 0
 sudo pmset -a powernap 0
 sudo pmset -a standby 0
 sudo pmset -a proximitywake 0
 sudo pmset -a tcpkeepalive 0
-sudo rm -f /var/vm/sleepimage
-sudo mkdir /var/vm/sleepimage
 ```
 * Sleep and wake are improved and very fast now.
-Also, you can use shortcut key `Fn + Insert` to correct sleep on this machine.
-For more infomation, please check the [OpenCore 0.6.8](https://github.com/akisame-reiu/Hackintosh-Dell-G7-7588-OpenCore/blob/main/Changelog.md#v068) changelog.
+Also, you can use shortcut key `Fn + Insert` to correct sleep function on this machine.
+For more infomation, please check the [OpenCore 0.6.8](https://github.com/aksm-unmei/Hackintosh-Dell-G7-7588-OpenCore/blob/main/Changelog.md#v068) changelog.

 ### CPU Power Management
 * CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
 The one supplied in this repository was made for the i7-8750H.
 In case you have another CPU, you should follow [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html) to generate your own `CPUFriendDataProvider.kext`.